democat3457/managed-extensions/allowed.md

 # Allowed Extensions
 There are 173 extensions, with 173 found extensions and 0 not found extensions.
+17 extensions were found but removed from the web store.

 ## FOUND extensions: